2023: Year 9 & 10 Category: Winner

 by Elizabeth Denney, Canberra Girls Grammar School

-A young student running in a crowded corridor.
-She looks panicked.
+Image: A student runs through a crowded school corridor.
+She looks worried.

 There are 27 steps from my locker to my home room.